Page 7 - Blog

 - Choose the Customer Group and Store View where you want to add related products.

-- Specify how long the
+- Specify how long the related products will

 Shopping can be overwhelming sometimes, especially when your catalogue is full of first-rate items that all seem to match customers' needs.
-Thus, having product recommendations and a compare products option in your store will assist your shoppers immensely.
+Thus, having and a compare products option in your store will assist your shoppers immensely.

 Fortunately, Magento 2 users have this functionality in the default setup.
 Yet, depending on the type of your business and strategy, the compare products might be redundant.
 So, you should know how to disable them.